Sadr City: History

 The City (or District) was built in 1959 by Prime Minister Abdul Karim Qassim in response to grave housing shortages in Baghdad.
-At the time it was officially named Al-Rafidain District (حي الرافدين), but was colloquially called Al-Thawra (الثورة) and so it came to be known by that name.
+At the time, it was officially named Al-Rafidain District (حي الرافدين), but was colloquially called Al-Thawra (الثورة) and so it came to be known by that name.
 It provided housing for Baghdad's urban poor, many of whom had come from the countryside and who had until then lived in unfavourable conditions.
 Naziha al-Dulaimi was instrumental in turning the vast slums of eastern Baghdad into a massive public works and housing project that came to be known as Revolution City.
 It quickly became a stronghold of the Iraqi Communist Party, with resistance to the Baathist-led coup of 1963 becoming prevalent within the city itself.
-The development was devised by the Greek planner Constantinos Apostolou Doxiadis, who also designed Islamabad and Riyadh.
+The development was devised by the architect and urban planner Constantinos Apostolou Doxiadis.
 The original plans for the city were designed as part of Doxiadis’s Plans for Baghdad which were not fully completed as a result of the cancellation of the plans in 1959.
 Doxiadis Associates managed to develop the northeast side of Baghdad.
 This later developed as the nucleus for Al-Thawra City.

-During urban development of Baghdad, Al-Habibiyah Jewish Cemetery was built by Saddam Hussein in 1975.
+During the urban development of Baghdad, Al-Habibiyah Jewish Cemetery was built by Saddam Hussein in 1975.
 In 1982, the district was renamed Saddam City.
 In the 1980s, the district became known for poverty and communist organizing, with illegal documents and, in some cases, people themselves being hidden from the authorities in overflowing septic tanks.
 The proliferation of communism in the district was seen by some as ironic, given how Doxiadis's design had been considered "anticommunist" with the view that it promoted a village atmosphere in an effort to ease the transition of rural migrants to the city.

-After Saddam Hussein was removed from power in April 2003, the district was unofficially renamed Sadr City after deceased Shiite leader Mohammad Mohammad Sadeq al-Sadr.
+After Saddam Hussein was removed from power in April 2003, the district was unofficially renamed Sadr City after the deceased Shiite leader Mohammad Mohammad Sadeq al-Sadr.